AlbaXIII/slant/README.md

 2. In the new app menu, click on deploy.
 3. Connect the project to Github by clicking on the deployment method, selecting Github, and locating the repository.
 4. Back in the deploy tab, click deploy branch at the bottom of the page if the correct branch is selected above (main by default).
+5. Once deployed, copy the heroku URL provided.
+6. Navigate to the **deployed API**.
+7. Add the Heroku URL as a CLIENT_ORIGIN config var.
+8. Install & configure ngrok.
+9. Add ngrok URL as CLIENT_ORIGIN_DEV.
+10. **redploy the API**.
+11. Open frontend application.
+12. Redeploy frontend.
-5. View app when the process is complete.
+13. View app when the process is complete.

 ## Technologies Used

 **LANGUAGES**

-- HTML5
+- **HTML5**
-- CSS
+- **CSS**
-- Javascript inc. NodeJS 16.20.2
+- **Javascript inc. NodeJS 16.20.2**
-- Django REST Framework
+- **Django REST Framework** - API Framework to serialize data fetched from backend.

-- React Bootstrap v4
+- **React Bootstrap v4** - used for formatting the rendered components in a intuitive way thanks to the inbuilt grid system, dovetailing with custom CSS
+- **React Router** - for seamless routing throughout the application.
+- **React Infinite Scroll Component** - to handle the seamless loading of data to the Article page, enabling the redundancy of pagination.
+- **Axios** - to handle all API calls, fetch, post requests.
+- **JWT Decode** - represnt claims between user & server.

 **EXTERNAL**